microsoftarchive/Cocos2dGame-v3.7/README.md

 c:\labs\Cocos2dGame-v3.7\new_cocos2d_game.bat

-A new game solution will be created and a windows will open containing the Windows 10 UWP solution.
+A new game solution will be created and a window will open containing the Windows 10 UWP solution.

 ###Software Requirements